frctl/fractal.build/docs/guide/08-docs/01-index.md

 ## Escaping Handlebars expressions

 Sometimes you may want to show a piece of code that itself contains a Handlebars expression, without that expression being parsed out at the rendering step.
-To do this you can prefix the expression with an underscore:
+To do this you can prefix the expression with a backslash:

 {% raw %}
 ```handlebars